-Computer Science is one of the fastest moving academic disciplines and the outcomes of research and innovation in this field have a massive social impact.
+Computer Science is one of the fastest moving academic disciplines and the outcomes of research and innovation in this field could have a massive social impact.
 The subject spans all aspects of modern life, and this programme offers you the opportunity to apply new skills and advanced techniques to the area of your choice, whilst allowing you to demonstrate that you are at the forefront of your discipline.

-Core to this programme is the opportunity to further develop the scope of your problem solving skills by studying advanced programming languages and new programming paradigms.
+Core to this programme is the opportunity to further develop the scope of your problem-solving skills by studying advanced programming languages and new programming paradigms.
 You will choose to study optional, research-led modules that allow the freedom to build a distinctive personal portfolio of skills and knowledge.
 These are structured around advanced topics in the School's three core research areas:

 - Visual Computing